kensanata/just-halberds/Knives.md

 Expect to see half the participants down or dying after the first round.
 War is terrible.
 Try to avoid it.

+### Magic

+Discuss spell effects with the referee before rolling and write down any decisions made.

+When casting spells, roll 2d6 + number of spells cast today ≤ attribute + talent to succeed.
+If the check fails, this particular talent can no longer be used today.

+> Example: Adalric conjures rain.
+He has Intelligence-9, Water-1, for
+> a total of 10.
+Alex rolls 4+6=10 + 0 since this was the first spell
+> of the day and so it rains.

 ### Other creatures

 For all other creatures there are only Endurance and Life instead of